-Prolactin is a hormone secreted by the anterior pituitary gland and its major function is to stimulate milk production in women after childbirth.
+Prolactin is a hormone secreted by the anterior pituitary gland.
+Its major function is to stimulate milk production in women after childbirth.
 However, recent studies have also shown a connection between high Prolactin levels and the health of our hair – or lack thereof.
 It has been observed that higher levels of serum Prolactin are associated with excessive hair loss in the human body.

 Hyperprolactinemia, i.e. high levels of Prolactin, is a normal change during pregnancy and breastfeeding, but in non-pregnant women it can be a sign of disease.
 This condition leads to progressive hair loss because of its effect on the levels of testosterone in the body.